Lionk-Framework/Lionk/docs/userGuide/userGuide.md

 This modification will affect the component name in the `component` tab.

-#### 3.1.3.
+#### 3.3.3.
 Widget cyclic configuration

-If the component that you want configure is cyclic, a cyclic configuration will be available. by clicking on the left or right arrow.
+If the component that you want to configure is cyclic, a cyclic configuration will be available. by clicking on the left or right arrow.

 ![](dashboardCyclicConfiguration.png)